(Serves Without Compensation)

 Salary: The position is without compensation.
 Note that employees of the Department of Justice, including uncompensated SAUSAs may not engage in the compensated practice of law outside of the office.
 Attorneys are not eligible to serve as SAUSAs if they have been deferred by a law firm and received a payment for the period of their deferral, or if they will receive any payment from a law firm during their unpaid employment with the Department of Justice.
 Attorneys are eligible if they have received severance or other one-time payment before becoming a SAUSA, or if they have an unpaid, future commitment to join a law firm.

 Assignments: The SAUSA will be assigned to work with Assistant U.S. Attorneys on a variety of criminal matters.
 The SAUSA may research legal issues, draft pleadings and briefs, conduct hearing and trials, and attend court proceedings.

-Application Materials and Deadline Date: Please submit a cover letter and resume to the following address:
+Application Materials and Deadline Date: Please submit a cover letter, with “UNPAID SAUSA POSITION” in the re: line, and resume to the following address:

 U.S. Attorney’s Office